perfana/test-events-command-runner/README.md

 Only when _all_ polling commands that are indicated as `continueOnKeepAliveParticipant` request a stop, the test-run is actually stopped.

+If `useCommandForPolling` is true (default is false) and `continueOnKeepAliveParticipant` is true, a check is made in each keep alive to see if the `command` is done/finished.
+If so, it will request a stop.
+If also a `pollingCommand` is defined, that command will also be checked if the command is not done yet.

 Use `abortCommand` for a command that is called on an `abort-test` event.
 For instance, to stop a remote running load test process.